PombertLab/3DFI/README.md

   <summary>Options for descriptive_matches.pl are:</summary>

 ```
--a (--align)	Structural alignment tool used: foldseek or gesamt [Default: gesamt]
 -r (--rcsb)	Tab-delimited list of RCSB structures and their titles ## see PDB_headers.pl
 -m (--matches)	Results from GESAMT searches ## Supports GZIPPEd files; see run_GESAMT.pl
 -q (--qscore)	Quality score cut-off [Default: 0.3]